marcoslucianops/DeepStream-Yolo/docs/PPYOLOE.md

 # PP-YOLOE / PP-YOLOE+ usage

-**NOTE**: You can use the release/2.6 branch of the PPYOLOE repo to convert all model versions.
+**NOTE**: You can use the develop branch of the PPYOLOE repo to convert all model versions.

 * [Convert model](#convert-model)
 * [Compile the lib](#compile-the-lib)